This is a blog post about a bot, written partly to help train the bot โ so that when someone asks it about itself, it has something to link to.

 What’s next

-Ideally, we need a future version of the bot to have access to relevant customer data via MCP queries for cases like: โHi, whatโs the status of my pending order?โ
+At this point itโs fairly self-contained – not connected to any other systems.
+A future version of the bot will ideally have access to relevant customer data for cases like: โHi, whatโs the status of my pending order?โ

 ๐ค Ask our bot a question.